Summer on the Olympic Peninsula – More than Just a Park

 Tastes of The Olympic Peninsula

-And for a real taste of small-town Americana, don’t miss the 42nd Annual Joyce Daze Wild Blackberry Festival, August 2 in Joyce.
+For a real taste of small-town Americana, don’t miss the 42nd Annual Joyce Daze Wild Blackberry Festival, August 2 in Joyce.
 There’s pie.
 There’s a pancake breakfast.
 There’s pie.
 There’s a parade.
 There’s pie.
 There’s a crafts fair.
 Did we mention there’s pie?

 Joyce Daze Wild Blackberry Festival